Cuts and grazes are a common type of injury and in most cases do not pose a threat to health.

 - pat the area dry with a clean towel

-Keep the dressing clean by changing it as often as necessary and keep the wound dry by using waterproof dressings, which will allow you to take showers.
+Keep the dressing clean by changing it as often as necessary.
+Keep the wound dry by using waterproof dressings, which will allow you to take showers.

-You only need to see your GP if there is a risk of a cut or graze becoming infected or you think it already has become infected.
+Seek medical advice if there is a risk of a cut or graze becoming infected, or you think it has already become infected.

 You are more at risk of the wound becoming infected if:

 - it has been contaminated with soil, pus, bodily fluids or faeces (stools)

 - there was something in the wound before it was cleaned, such as a tooth or a shard of glass

 - the wound has a jagged edge